gcarreno/UberPDF-Example/README.md

 ### Build Script

-The build script `build.sh`, builds the various binaries.
+The build script, `build.sh`, builds the various binaries.

 At the moment it knows the following build modes: